verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [AUTHZ-CHECK-3] VS Operator Authorization checks

 A second authorization grant mode exists for vs-agents.
 It is used when a corporation delegates a specific permission (and a specific set of message types, scoped to that permission) to a `vs_operator` account.
-The authorization model differs from other delegable messages: it relies on [VSOperatorAuthorization](#vsoperatorauthorization) / [PermissionAuthorizationRecord](#permissionauthorizationrecord) instead of `OperatorAuthorization`.
+The authorization model differs from other delegable messages: it relies on [VSOperatorAuthorization](#vsoperatorauthorization) / [ParticipantAuthorizationRecord](#participantauthorizationrecord) instead of `OperatorAuthorization`.

-> Note: the set of messages a `vs_operator` is authorized to execute in the context of a permission is declared by the applicant at permission creation time (see [[MOD-PP-MSG-1-1]](#mod-pp-msg-1-1-start-permission-vp-parameters) and [[MOD-PP-MSG-14-1]](#mod-pp-msg-14-1-self-create-permission-parameters)) and stored in `record.msg_types`.
+> Note: the set of messages a `vs_operator` is authorized to execute in the context of a permission is declared by the applicant at permission creation time (see [[MOD-PP-MSG-1-1]](#mod-pp-msg-1-1-start-participant-vp-parameters) and [[MOD-PP-MSG-14-1]](#mod-pp-msg-14-1-self-create-participant-parameters)) and stored in `record.msg_types`.
 It is frozen for the lifetime of the record and can only be changed by revoking the permission and starting a new one.

 Given a `corporation`, an `operator` (the `vs_operator`), a **primary permission id** `participant_id` (determined by the calling method), and the current message type `msg_type`:

-1. A `PermissionAuthorizationRecord` `record` MUST exist for `participant_id`.
+1. A `ParticipantAuthorizationRecord` `record` MUST exist for `participant_id`.
 Abort if not found.
 2. `record` MUST belong to `VSOperatorAuthorization[corporation, operator]`, that is: the containing `VSOperatorAuthorization` MUST have `corporation` as its `corporation` and `operator` as its `vs_operator`.
 Abort otherwise.
 3. `msg_type` MUST be in `record.msg_types`.
 Abort otherwise.
 4. Cycle / expiration check: